PepeLoperenaa/RESTAPI/README.md

 2. Start the API after starting the local server.
 3. Use the application.
 4. If all was done correctly, Please check Localhost:8080/movies/index.html.
 If something shows, then it has worked.

+Please check the code of the Front end [here](https://github.com/PepeLoperenaa/RESTAPI-FrontEnd)